-The Zoning of the proposed Annexation is an essential factor in reviewing and analyzing an Annexation Application.
-Therefore, a Zoning Map Amendment Application requesting the Zoning District(s) for the annexation area shall be submitted concurrently with the Annexation Application.
+Zoning of the proposed annexation is an important factor in the review and analysis of an annexation petition.
+Therefore, a Zoning Map Amendment application requesting the Zoning District(s) for the annexation area shall be submitted concurrently with the annexation petition.